A Brief History of the Society for General Psychology & Interdisciplinary Inquiry (Division 1 of the American Psychological Association)

 While Division 1 continues to struggle to give substantive meaning to ‘general psychology’, the core notion of it serving as a corrective to narrowness and fragmentation in psychology remains.
 What shifts and evolves are variations in the strategies proposed for achieving a more integrated ‘general psychology’ including the question of whether such integration is desirable.
 The shape of these struggles can be discerned in the evolution of Div.
 1 Mission statements.
 Historically many of these statements advocated for unification of the field of psychology, presumably through the construction of comprehensive theoretical frameworks.
 However, more recent statements indirectly challenge the assumptions that such unification of psychology is possible or desirable.
 Instead, they argue we should focus upon enriching our knowledge of human functioning by promoting fruitful collaborations among those employing diverse perspectives on human functioning, including perspectives from disciplines outside psychology.
 The enormous breadth of such collaborative work raises the question of whether, in fact, all of psychology can and should be kept “in a single fold” (Koch, 1993).
 Thus the enterprise of General Psychology must also include critiques of its own desire to ‘cure’ fragmentation.

 The current activities of Division 1 reveal further strategies for addressing fragmentation in psychology.
 Our prestigious awards program commemorates those individuals who, throughout their career, have integrated knowledge across psychology’s subfields and drawn upon other disciplines (Ernest Hilgard Lifetime Achievement Award).
 We honor recent books and articles which integrate subfields of psychology and across psychology and other disciplines (the William James Book Award and the George Miller Best Article Award).
 We recognize and reward excellent integrative research by outstanding graduate students (Anne Anastasi Awards) and by students presenting posters at our conventions.
 Our flagship journal, The Review of General Psychology, publishes articles from authors who have employed multiple perspectives in their discussions of an issue or topic, or who inform us of relevant insights from new sources (e.g., other disciplines and new contexts), or who have provided critiques of narrow vision in psychology.
-A perusal of this work reveals the value of the critical and constructive integrative approach advocated and promoted by the Society for General Psychology (APA Division 1).
+A perusal of this work reveals the value of the critical and constructive integrative approach advocated and promoted by the Society for General Psychology & Interdisciplinary Inquiry (APA Division 1).

 References